 St Luke's is in the historic village of Hodnet, which derives from Old Welsh and means "pleasant valley" and is a rare example of a pre-English name in Shropshire.
 The Domesday Book records the presence of both a church and priest here.

-Collect the clues from the first page of the logbooks to find the Bonus cache at Chapel of the Epiphany - Peplow.
+Collect the clues from the caches to find the Bonus cache at Chapel of the Epiphany - Peplow.
 You can find the base level caches in any order.
 The caches in this series are:

 Hall Of Fame

 |First to Find:

 ||Izzy and the Lizard King

 |Third to Find: